Class 9 Science

 If displacement, s = 0

-Thus, there are two conditions for work is considered done.
+Thus, there are two conditions for work to happen.

 SI unit of work